-Growing a hellebore in a pot makes it possible for those of us who don’t have a garden to still witness the exceptional winter blooming of this herbaceous flower.
+Growing a hellebore in a pot makes it possible to witness its exceptional winter blooming even without a garden.

 Succeed in growing hellebore in a pot